 The effects of migration on women's empowerment are mixed and sometimes contradictory.
 On the positive side, migration affords women the opportunity to become the primary economic providers for themselves and/or their families, increasing their self-esteem, autonomy, and standing within their families and communities.
-Through migration, some women are able to acquire property or start a business, which also strengthens their position within their families and communities and communities and communities, and the experience because it has allowed them to seek out new opportunities, and to learn new customs, values, and skills.
+Through migration, some women are able to acquire property or start a business, which also strengthens their position within their families and communities.
+Others value the experience because it has allowed them to seek out new opportunities, and to learn new customs, values, and skills.